 I should also mention the Northumberland Shore of Nova Scotia for the warmest salt water beaches in Canada.

-Places to visit in Prince Edward Island in summer
+Places to visit in Prince Edward Island, Canada in summer

 Go to the beach.
 This is what PEI is famous for.
 The waters are warm and generally safe for kids.
 The Greenwich Dunes section of PEI National Park is absolutely lovely.

 Eat lobster – in any way shape or form.
 Fresh is good, so are lobster rolls.

 Bike the Confederation Trail for the length of the island – or at least part of it.

 Watch the Anne of Green Gables Musical in Charlottetown – now playing into its fifth decade.